sarahym7/data_wrangling_1/data_import.md

     ## • `8` -> `8...8`

-noticed that we have 39x8 instead of 49x8, its skipped the first 10 rows and taken whatever the first column as varibales names so instead we’ll do
+noticed that we have 39x8 instead of 49x8, its skipped the first 10 rows and taken whatever the first column as variables names so instead we’ll do

 ``` r